abinmt/Momentum/replit.md

 Momentum is a Progressive Web App (PWA) habit tracker that replicates the design and functionality of Streaks App.
 The application allows users to create, manage, and track daily habits with comprehensive progress visualization, streak tracking, and social sharing features.
 Built as a full-stack web application with modern technologies, it provides offline functionality and cross-platform compatibility through PWA standards.

 ## Recent Changes (August 2025)
-- ✅ **Streamlined Habit Creation**: Removed intermediate "Add Habit" selection screen - clicking "ADD A HABIT" now goes directly to the "Save Habit" configuration screen for faster habit setup
+- ✅ **Streamlined Habit Creation**: Successfully removed intermediate "Add Habit" selection screen - clicking "ADD A HABIT" now goes directly to the "Save Habit" configuration screen for faster habit setup, with proper null-safe handling for new habits
 - ✅ **Notification System Overhaul**: Removed all intrusive toast notifications throughout the app for smoother user experience - visual feedback and state changes now provide sufficient confirmation for user actions
 - ✅ **Back Button Navigation Fix**: Fixed Settings page back button navigation to correctly return to Profile page instead of Home page for both mobile and desktop views
 - ✅ **Profile Menu Spacing Fix**: Fixed inconsistent spacing between profile menu items by replacing space-y utility with explicit margin-bottom classes for uniform spacing across all menu options